wingeav/send_wmbusmeter_json/README.md

-C Code gets wmbusmeters data as parameter in json and sends it to a webserver using HTTPS
+this C code gets wmbusmeters data as parameter in json and sends it to a webserver using HTTPS

 requires:
 libssl-dev